-As a code-to-code verification of the turbulence model, Figure 7 shows the pressure and skin friction distributions compared to those of two other codes, CFL3D and FUN3D.
+As a code-to-code verification of the turbulence model, Figure 8 shows the pressure and skin friction distributions compared to those of two other codes, CFL3D and FUN3D.
 Data for these codes were obtained from the NASA turbulence modeling resource group.
-The agreement in both of these quantities is very good - note that flow singularities at the leading and trailing edges of the bump cause oscillations there.
+The agreement in both of these quantities is very good - note that flow singularities at the leading (x = 0) and trailing (x = 1.5) edges of the bump cause oscillations there.